Syndica/sig/src/gossip/readme.md

 - for example, when broadcasting data to the rest of the network, it would be nice to have all the `ContactInfo` values which are stored in the CRDS table
 - this is why we use an **indexable** hash map implementation

-  - for example, when inserting values into the store, we recieve its corresponding index from the insertion (`crds_index = crds_table.insert(&versioned_value)`)
+  - for example, when inserting values into the table, we recieve its corresponding index from the insertion (`crds_index = crds_table.insert(&versioned_value)`)
   - we can then store these indexs in an array (`contact_infos.append(crds_index)`)
   - to retrieve these values, we can iterate over the array, index into the table, and retrieve the correspoinding data values (`versioned_value = crds_table[crds_index]`)
   - we follow this approach for all of the data types such as: `ContactInfos`, `Votes`, `EpochSlots`, `DuplicateShreds`, and `ShredVersions`

 ### Retrieving Data Specific Data Types

-- to efficiently retrieve *new* data from the store, we also track a `cursor` variable which is the head of the store and is monotonically incremented on each insert/update
+- to efficiently retrieve *new* data from the table, we also track a `cursor` variable which is the head of the table and is monotonically incremented on each insert/update
 - we can then use getter functions such as, `get_votes_with_cursor`, which allows you to retrieve votes which are past a certain cursor index
 - a listener would track their own cursor and periodically call the getter functions to retrieve new values